oss-mirror/isc-bind9/doc/arm/reference.rst

    listen-on { 5.6.7.8; };
    listen-on port 1234 { !1.2.3.4; 1.2/16; };
+   listen-on port 8853 tls example-tls { 4.3.2.1; };

-enables the name server on port 53 for the IP address 5.6.7.8, and on port 1234 of an address on the machine in net 1.2 that is not 1.2.3.4.
+enables the name server to listen for standard DNS queries on port 53 of the IP address 5.6.7.8 and on port 1234 of an address on the machine in net 1.2 that is not 1.2.3.4, and to listen for DNS-over-TLS connections on port 8853 of the IP address 4.3.2.1.

-If no ``listen-on`` is specified, the server listens on port 53 on all IPv4 interfaces.
+If no ``listen-on`` is specified, the server listens for standard DNS on port 53 of all IPv4 interfaces.

 The ``listen-on-v6`` option is used to specify the interfaces and the ports on which the server listens for incoming queries sent using IPv6.
-If not specified, the server listens on port 53 on all IPv6 interfaces.
+If not specified, the server listens for standard DNS queries on port 53 of all IPv6 interfaces.

 Multiple ``listen-on-v6`` options can be used.
 For example: